 The Royal Hawaiian Hotel

-The Royal Hawaiian is a highly recognizable building when you’re far away.
-The bright pink makes it stand out and you’ll be able to point it out when you’re at a distance, like say when you’ve hiked to the summit of the Diamond Head Crater Trail, or when you’re flying into Honolulu airport.
+The Royal Hawaiian luxury hotel is a highly recognizable building when you’re far away.
+The bright pink makes it stand out and you’ll be able to point it out when you’re at a distance, like say when you’ve hiked to the summit of the Diamond Head Crater, or when you’re flying into Honolulu airport.
 You can get this shot of the Royal Hawaiian pictured above from the beach side of the hotel.

 Ambassador of Aloha + Duke Kahanamoku Statue